Quit Claim Deed Forms

 In the first field, enter the dollar amount (in words) that the Grantee is paying for the property.
-If it is a gift, include a monetary amount of one dollar ($1) or ten dollars ($10).
+If it is a gift, include a monetary amount of one dollar ($1.00) or ten dollars ($10.00).
 Then, enter both the county and state in which the property is located, followed by a legal description of the property.
-The description does not have to look similar to the example provided – however, it should contain detailed information that sufficiently depicts the property.
+The description does not have to look similar to the example provided – however, it should contain detailed information that adequately describes the property.

 Enter the full address of the property being quitclaimed to the Grantee.

 In this section, the Grantor (or Grantors, depending on if there are one (1) or two (2) of them) will need to write their signature(s), printed name(s), address(es), and phone number(s).